-- (iii) take up questions for discussion to encourage pupils to participate; and to marshal their ideas and express and defend their views, and - (iv) use scale of assessment for conversation skills for testing the students for continuous assessment.
+- i. encourage classroom interaction among peers, students and teachers through activities such as role play, group work etc, - ii. reduce teacher-talking time and keep it to the minimum, - iii. take up questions for discussion to encourage pupils to participate and to marshal their ideas and express and defend their views, and - iv. use the scale of assessment for conversation skills to test the students for continuous assessment.

-Besides measuring attainment, tests serve the dual purpose of diagnosing mistakes and areas of non-learning.
-To make evaluation a true index of learners' attainment, each language ability is to be tested through a judicious mixture of different types of questions.
-In addition to the summative tests, formative assessment is essential to measure the level of attainment in the four language skills and the learners' communicative capability.
+Besides measuring attainment, texts serve the dual purpose of diagnosing mistakes and areas of non-learning.
+To make evaluation a true index of learners' attainment, each language skill is to be assessed through a judicious mixture of different types of questions.
+In addition to the summative tests, formative assessment is essential to measure the level of attainment in the four language skills and the learners' communicative competence.
 Formative assessment should be done through 'in class' activities throughout the year.